scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** fire

-You summon a swarm of burning flies at a target tile in range.
-The flies attach themselves to nearby creatures, igniting themselves and burning the target.
-When a creature enters the swarm or begins their turn there, they make a Stamina save against your spellcasting, taking 1 wound of fire damage on fail.
+You summon a swarm of burning fireflies on a tile in range.
+The flies attach themselves to nearby creatures, igniting themselves.
+When a creature enters the swarm for the first time this round or begins their turn there they make a stamina save against your spellcasting roll.
+On failure they 1 wound of fire damage.
 Any invisible creatures hit by this lose their invisibility if it came from a spell, or becomes visible for 1 minute otherwise.
 There are enough fireflies to burn 3 times, after which the swarm disappears.

 The the fireflies spread across 1 more tile and the number of burns increase by 1 for every level above 1st.

 ___
 #### Ghoulish Claws
 *1st Level*
-- **Casting Time:** 5 AP
+- **Casting Time:** 6 AP
 - **Range:** 1
 - **Duration:** 1 minute
 - **Damage Type:** poison

-Your hands elongate becoming deadly claws.
-When casting this ability, and for the duration of the spell you may make an attack against a target in range.
-Make a spellcasting roll against the targets Defense, on hit they take 3 wound dice in poison damage, paralyzing the target on a critical until the end of their next turn.
+Your hands elongate, becoming deadly poison claws.
+When casting this ability and for the duration of the spell you may make an attack against a target in range, using your spellcasting roll instead of an attack roll.
+On hit they take 3 wound dice in poison damage, paralyzing the target on a critical until the end of their next turn.

 The duration increases by 1 minute for every level above 1st.